energywebfoundation/EWT-Ticker-IoT/README.md

 # EnergyWebToken (EWT) Price Ticker Display

 <short about text>
-EnergyWebToken (EWT) Price Ticker that runs on $6 IoT development board and displays realtime informationn from CinMarketCap such as price, volume and changes.
-This library does not require an API key due to hacing an embedded CoinMarketCap root certificate and consuming secured HTTPS RESTful APIs<br />
+EnergyWebToken (EWT) Price Ticker that runs on $6 IoT development board and displays real-time informationn from CinMarketCap such as price, volume and changes.
+This library does not require an API key due to having an embedded CoinMarketCap root certificate and consuming secured HTTPS RESTful APIs<br />

-Runs on a perfect low-cost, low-powered IoT development board: TTGO T-Display (ESP32 microprocessor based board with Wifi, Bluetooth and 1.4" LCD Display)<br />
+Runs on a low-cost, low-powered IoT development board: TTGO T-Display (ESP32 microprocessor based board with Wifi, Bluetooth and 1.4" LCD Display)<br />

 ![EWT Ticker](images/screenshot_splash.png)
 ![EWT Ticker](images/screenshot_home.jpg)

 ## Maintainers
-**Primary**: Mani Hagh Sefat (@manihagh)
+**Primary**: Mani H. (@manihagh)

 ## Installation